 General questions

-Models have, by design, different calibration years, mostly 2005 or 2015.
-All policy scenarios are however assumed to follow (closely) the trajectory of the Current Policies scenario until 2020 so that stringent mitigation is only happening in the first time step thereafter, i.e. 2025.
+Models have, by design, different calibration years (GCAM: 2015, REMIND-MAgPIE and MESSAGE 2020).
+All policy scenarios are however assumed to follow the trajectory of the Current Policies scenario until 2020 (MESSAGE: 2025) and the deviation in the 2025 timestep is limited for REMIND-MAgPIE and GCAM, so that stringent mitigation is only happening in 2030.
 More information on endogenous and exogenous variables can be found in the Technical documentation (model descriptions: Modules 2,3 and 4).

 The NGFS Scenarios rely on a damage function to compute GDP impacts of climate change, but do not account for tipping points or feedback effects.
 However, the release includes a full set of pathways in which mitigation policy today reacts endogenously to future climate impacts (i.e., incorporating the trade-off between current consumption losses and future climate damages).
-This is based on a special version of the REMIND-MAgPIE model that integrates future macro-economic climate damages and is available for two levels of damages.
+This is based on a special version of the REMIND-MAgPIE model that integrates future macro-economic climate damages based on the median of the Kotz et al. (2024) damage distribution and median temperature response to emissions.

 For many financial applications, supplementing the scenario data with additional data and modelling may be necessary.
 The NGFS and the FSB released a joint report to showcase how their members carried out climate scenario analysis and identify best practices.
 This is a nascent field, and no recommendation can be made as of yet on the types of models.
 Specifically, the correct model depends on what the local context warrants (e.g. further sectoral downscaling, inclusion of additional climate shocks, etc.).